-Bonnie provides professional dog services in Surrey, B.C.
+Bonnie, owner and head instructor/trainer provides professional dog services in Surrey, B.C.

 An advocate for force-free, reward based dog training, Bonnie brings her knowledge and experience working with shelter dogs and pet dogs into advancing other’s understanding of pet dog behaviour.